 - 1. If a part of your body is at risk of serious injury or severe bleeding, such as hemangioma, you must protect that body part with rigid material. - 2.
-If you wear medical equipment, you must cover it with protective material to help protect you from a blow or fall that could damage the equipment.
+If you wear medical equipment, you must cover it with protective material to help protect you from a blow or fall that could damage the equipment. - 3.
+You take responsibility for your own safety on the field, based on any advice from your doctor or health professional.
+You can ask a marshal for advice, but you will be the best expert for determining your safety.

-Rules For Marshals
+3 Rules For Marshals